 The first section of the Harlem Valley Rail Trail was opened in 1996 when the 4.5-mile trail segment from Amenia to Coleman Station Road was constructed and opened to the general public.
 The second 3.5-mile section, from Coleman Station Road to Millerton, was opened in 2000.
 The third 2.5-mile section of the trail, from Amenia to the Wassaic Train station, was opened in 2005.
 A $2 million dollar federal grant was obtained to facilitate construction of the trail from Millerton north in to Columbia County.
 Plans for this extension are under review from NYS DEC.

-Lastly, Wilcox Park has a swimming lake that is open from Memorial Day to Labor Day.
-There is also a fishing lake, 27 site campgrounds, 2 new playgrounds, a basketball court and volleyball court.
+Lastly, Wilcox Park has a 5 acre swimming lake that is open from Memorial Day to Labor Day.
+There is also a fishing lake, 27 site campgrounds, 2 new playgrounds, and a basketball court.
 There is an extensive hiking trail system throughout the 615 acre park.
 This park has 4 pavilions that can be reserved through the online reservation system.
 Pavilion C is currently the largest pavilion in Wilcox Park, complete with kitchen facilities and restrooms and a great view of the lake from its location at the top of the hill.
 Admission is charged to the public when the swimming lake is open.

 Business Hours: 9:00 a.m. - 4:30 p.m.